 One’s beliefs pertaining to guns vary.
 There are several factors that effectively cement how a person views firearms.
 If an individual was raised around guns, there is a greater chance their attitudes and opinions pertaining to them are positive.

-In contrast, those with no first-hand experience with guns are more likely to hold beliefs mainly reliant on the media’s depiction.
-With most media outlets heavily influenced by The Left, guns and gun owners are often painted in a biased, unforgiving way devoid of truth.
+In contrast, those with no first-hand experience are more likely to hold beliefs reliant on media depiction.
+With most media outlets being heavily influenced by The Left, guns and gun owners by proxy are painted in an unforgiving manner devoid of truth.

 SILICON VALLEY BANK GOES BELLY-UP